abhinaykorukonda/momentum-strategies/reports/report.md

 When the single stock constraint is removed, **Top Quantile** and **Optimization** strategies are applicable.
 We observe that the **Top-Quantile** has a better profile of returns when compared to the *Single stock** strategy with reasonable returns and volatility.
 It has the lowest drawdown and turnover as well due to its diversification benefits of trading more than 1 stock.
 Even though the mean is significant at 99% level, the alpha is actually a negative value indicating there was no alpha generated in the backtest for this strategy.
 The beta of the portfolio is much higher indicating that the idiosyncratic risk of this strategy is much lower compared to Single stock strategies

 This strategy might not be that useful if there is a long-only constraint.
-If there is a short constraint, there is probably a chance that alpha might be with the short portfolio of stocks cancelling out the negative effects.
+If there is a short constraint, there is probably a chance that alpha might become positive with the short portfolio of stocks cancelling out the negative effects.

 On ther other hand **Optimization** strategy does better in all fronts compared to the single stock strategies and top quantile strategy, it has nearly 21% annualized mean return with 17% volatility as the ex-ante target volatility was set at 15%.
 Even though the information ratio or the alpha is not that significant even at 90% confidence, it is better when compared when compared to the previous strategies with the exception of **Single stock(risk-tol)**

 This strategy should be chosen in case of long-only constraints as it not only provides diversification benefits but only optimizes the alpha by dynamically setting the weights of the stock.
 The drawbacks of this strategy due to its technical implementation, one can run into low-rank covariance matrix or even suffer problems from data-mining.
 These problems can be avoided by using shrinkage methods or PCA and setting up proper train, validation and test experiments

 ### Sector Neutrality constraint
 When the sector neutrality consraint is introduced, we can apply the top quantile strategy in each sector separately and combine an equal weighted sector portfolio.
 We find the **Top quantile(sector-neutrality)** has similar results when compared to **Top quantile** strategy.
 One can also see in the appendix that it has high correlations to the former strategy as well.
-This is due to matching high alpha unique stocks in the both of the portfolios.
+This is due to matching high alpha unique stocks present in the both of the portfolios.
 This strategy also has a negative alpha similar to the former strategy

 One can improve upon this strategy by using optimization strategy using additional constraints on the sector weights.

 Even though sector-neutral strategy might not outperform one with no constraints on sectors, this strategy will be very helpful to avoid effects due to industry bubble bursts.
 For example, prior to the year 2001, the Tech stocks had very high momentum up until the 2001 Dot Com bubble burst, With no constraints on the sectors, the unconstrained strategy might have been overweight in the tech sector which could have resulted in a big disaster in the year 2001.
-The sector-neutral strategy would still faces but will be in a much better position than the one without constraints
+The sector-neutral strategy would still face losses but would be in a much better position than the one without constraints

 ### Final Recommendation